-- 7 Ask your system administrator what the Community string is and type it in the New Password box. - Type the Community string again in the Confirm New Password box and click OK. - In the Connection Timeout box, leave the default value 2000. - In the Network Address box, leave the default value DEFAULT. - In the Port Number box, ask your system administrator for the required port number. - In the Retry box, leave the default value 3.
+- 7 Ask your system administrator what the Community string is and type it in the New Password box. - Type the Community string again in the Confirm New Password box and click OK. - In the Connection Timeout box, leave the default value 2000. - In the Network Address box, leave the default value DEFAULT. - In the Port Number box, ask your system administrator for the required port number. - In the Retry box, leave the default value 3. - In the SNMP version box, select version 2. - 14 Click OK.

-13 Click OK.
 The parameter values you have defined appear in the Protocol Entries section, as seen below.

-14 Click Apply to save the changes you have made in the CMDB.
+Click Apply to save the changes you have made in the CMDB.

-Verifying That the Changes Have Been Made to the Discovery Probe
+Verifying that the Changes Have Been Made to the Discovery Probe

 Each change you make in the Discovery Manager dialog box is delivered to and stored in the CMDB.
 From there, the changes are sent to the Discovery Probe.
-Verification that the changes have been sent to the Discovery Probe is seen in the following message displayed in the wrapperProbe log file, that is located in \<Mercury Business Availability Center Discovery Probe Installation directory>\root\logs\.
+Verification that the changes have been sent to the Discovery Probe is seen in the following message displayed in the wrapperProbe log file, that is located in \< Mercury Business Availability Center Discovery Probe Installation directory>\root\logs\.